At Oil Additives, sustainability is the central theme of our purpose – Creating possibilities for a sustainable world.

 Sustainability at Evonik

 Evonik sees responsibility and long-term business success as two sides of the same coin.
 Sustainability has long been a growth driver in many of its businesses.
 Being a leader in technology enables Evonik to offer customers a wide range of solutions that contribute to efficient use of resources and reduce their impact on the environment.
-In 2018, Evonik’s sustainability strategy was defined in more detail, based on five pillars, and continues today.
-You can learn more in the 2020 Evonik Sustainability Report now available for download.
+In 2022, Evonik embarked on the next phase of its strategic business transformation.
+As part of Next Generation Evonik, sustainability is becoming an integral element of important core processes such as portfolio and innovation management, production and technology, and human resources work.
+Discover our sustainability topics in the current Sustainability Report on the Evonik corporate homepage.